Yinfei/yinfei.github.com/_posts/2016-03-01-rack-and-nothing-else.md

 ```
 <br/>
 We added few constants in order to make it DRYish.
-As you can see, the only specific case here is the homepage which is spearated in its own method.
+As you can see, the only specific case here is the homepage which is separated in its own method.
 The rest of the routes will be mapped to an url matching their path in the `posts` folder, thanks to
 the `relative_file_path` method.